Dogs With High Prey Drive: A Breed and Containment Guide0 comments

 Most dogs have some level of prey drive, and moving small creatures are hard to resist for almost any dog.
 Beyond the irresistible squirrel chase, lesser prey-drive dogs will often express and burn off their prey drive through forms of play, such as chasing balls or thrashing around their toys (including de-stuffing their stuffed animals)!

-Not surprisingly, dogs with a high prey drive don’t usually make a good addition to the family if you already have small animals at home (cats, rabbits, hamsters, etc.).
+Not surprisingly, dogs with high prey drive don’t usually make a good addition to the family if you already have small animals at home (cats, rabbits, hamsters, etc.).
 There are exceptions of course based on the dog, and in certain cases if they’ve been raised together since they were young it may work, but it’s a risk and not generally advised.

 Another big challenge for these breeds can be containing them, especially given the danger of chasing an animal across the street or into other dangerous situations.